 Decide what you want to give the visitors to eat and drink.

 After all, it is a party.
 People are there to socialize and help out.
 So, you should offer them something for their help.
-My mother used to make pasta for friends that came over to help paint.
+My mother made pasta for friends who came over to help paint.
 It's easy, cheap, and quick to make.
 People love homemade food.
 Something light and enjoyable for everyone to have while at the declutter party.
-Maybe some ice tea or something stronger; a few finger sandwiches and snacks work well.
+Maybe some iced tea or something stronger; a few finger sandwiches and snacks work well.

 Decide on a date, time, and estimated duration of the party.